-This is our new 'GFN' shape: designed by Terra pro team member Chris June, it is the perfect fit for his technical style of play.
+This is our new 'GFN' shape: designed by Terra pro team member Chris June.
 We spent a few days in the workshop with Chris, measuring kens, drawing CAD files, and turning prototypes on the lathe.
-The result is the GFN shape: it is packed full of playability and will 'fit in the box' to be approved for use in competitions.
+The result is the GFN shape: the perfect ken for his technical style of play.

 The following wood species are available:

 Birch is a lightly coloured species that is renowned for its solid feel and durability.
 If you're looking for playability, birch is recommended as a top choice.

 Maple is one of our favourite species for kendama-making.
 Lightly coloured, durable, and amazingly playable, maple wood is a go-to for many top players.

 White Ash is another longtime favourite of many players.
 It has prominent grain, crisp feel when playing, and a very satisfying sound.